jefdaj/ortholang-demo/templates/tutorial.md

 ![]({{ url_for('static',filename='vars.svg') }})

 You can evaluate one of them by typing its name.
-Anything it depends on will also get evaluated.
+Anything it depends on ("needs") will also get evaluated.
-You can find what a given variable depends on with the `:depends` command, and what depends on it with `:rdepends` ("reverse dependencies").
+You can find what a given variable needs with the `:needs` command, and what needs it with `:neededfor`.

 `result` always holds the latest result.
 If you type a plain expression like `4 * 4` without assigning it to a variable,